noelquirke/Site4SoreEyes/README.md

 This Website is aimed to provide all the information you need to look after your sight, the simplest way possible.

 <h3>Website</h3>
-A deployed link to the website can be found here. https://noelquirke.github.io/Site4SoreEyes/index.html
+A deployed link to the website can be found here. <br />
+https://noelquirke.github.io/Site4SoreEyes/index.html

 <h3>UX</h3>